monolith-code/responsive-matrix/README.md

 # responsive-matrix
 This is a template page with a responsive full screen matrix effect.<br>
-There was no functional responsive matrix canvas template, so i made one, enjoy!
+There was no functional responsive matrix canvas template, so i made one, enjoy!<br>
-All made in native HTML, JS, CSS
+All made in native HTML, JS, CSS<br>